GuanceCloud/datakit/internal/export/doc/en/inputs/dialtesting.md

 <!-- markdownlint-enable -->

 Whether it is a public or private node, they can both create probe tasks through the Web page.

+If a dialtesting node needs to run browser dial testing tasks, make sure the node environment meets the following requirements:

+- Chrome/Chromium can be accessed by the DataKit process.
+- The node can access the target site and the Dataway specified by task `post_url`, which is used to report dial testing results and failure screenshots.

 ```mermaid
 graph TD